“The three R’s - Reading, Writing, and ‘Rithmetic” Sir William Curtis (1752-1829), toast at a school dinner

 4.2 The role of guidance in collaborative learning

-Guidance leading to engaging in collaborative learning, reducing cognitive load and prompting metacognitive strategies has been determined to be key factors in the successful acquisition of MAC.
+Guidance leading to engaging in collaborative learning, reducing cognitive load, and prompting metacognitive strategies has been determined to be a key factor in the successful acquisition of MAC.
 Similarly, these are also key principles behind the benefits of writing-to-learn.
-These studies on fostering MAC through collaborative learning therefore also provide a number of arguments for using CEW to foster MAC.
+Studies on fostering MAC through collaborative learning therefore also provide a number of arguments for using CEW to foster MAC.

 4.3 Previous empirical research on fostering MAC with CEW

 To our knowledge, only three empirical studies utilized CEW to foster MAC.
 Studies by Kosko (2016), and Kosko and Zimmermann (2017) consider argumentation skills and writing but focus on the argumentative writing process as outcome and do not analyze effects on MAC.
 The study by Cross (2009) is the only one investigating a relation between CEW and mathematical argumentation.
 In her study, Cross (2009) found that engaging students in writing and argumentation tasks can enhance their learning of the mathematical content, which can be considered the individual component of MAC.
 Although no interaction effects are reported, she assumes that the two activities could provide synergetic effects based on theoretical assumptions.

 Apart from that, there is no empirical research on writing-to-learn in the context of MAC.
 Moreover, no theoretical foundation exists regarding the question if and how writing-to-learn can influence the learning of MAC.

 Concluding from the theoretical considerations based on successful studies fostering MAC and previous research on CEW, we propose several reasons why writing should support the acquisition of MAC in a collaborative setting, in addition to the general effects of writing-to-learn.